ndr-repo/pSSL/README.md

 # pSSL - Passive subdomain discovery over SSL

 ## Disclaimer

-pSSL is a passive enumeration tool.
+- pSSL is a passive asset discovery and enumeration scanner.
 It does not interact with the target domain or its hosts while performing a scan.
-This is done by downloading the certificate transparancy logs of your target and resolving CNAME records through public services.
-If you decide to interact with a host following a scan, it is your responsibility to verify you have the proper juristiction.
+- This is done by downloading the certificate transparancy logs of your target and resolving CNAME records through public services.
+- If you decide to interact with a host following a scan, it is **your responsibility** to verify you have the proper juristiction.

 **I am not responsible for any legal or criminal proceedings filed against you for using this tool.**